m-w-w/icmpc-escom-2021-programme/README.md

 # icmpc-escom-2021-programme

-Creating a CSV version of ICMPC-ESCOM 2021 programme with datetime objects
+Creating a CSV version of ICMPC-ESCOM 2021 programme with datetime objects.

 ### PROGRAMME.pdf